A Manopt Problem

 and an AbstractManifoldObjective

-The exception to these are the primal dual-based solvers (Chambolle-Pock and the PD Semismooth Newton]), which both need two manifolds as their domain(s), hence thre also exists a
+The primal dual-based solvers (Chambolle-Pock and the PD Semi-smooth Newton), both need two manifolds as their domains, hence there also exists a

 Manopt.TwoManifoldProblem